kumaraditya303/ESP8266-MySQL-Weather-Logger/README.md

 -    Upload the project with Arduino IDE
 ### **You can also open this project in Visual Studio Code with PlatformIO and upload it!
 Download source code from [here](https://github.com/rahuladitya303/ESP8266-MySQL-Weather-Logger/archive/master.zip).**

-## Project made and maintained by *Kumar Aditya* Dont't forget to start repository
+## Project made and maintained by *Kumar Aditya* Dont't forget to star repository!